 We have a license agreement with United Therapeutics Corporation to use one of our proprietary technologies for an oral formulation of treprostinil diethanolamine, or treprostinil, for the treatment of pulmonary arterial hypertension, as well as for other indications.
 United Therapeutics Corporation launched Orenitram (treprostinil) in 2014, which triggered a milestone payment due to us of \$2.0 million.
-In the third quarter of 2014 we received a cash payment of \$30.0 million as a result of HeatlhCare Royalty Partners III, L.P.'s purchase of certain of our rights under our license agreement with United Therapeutics Corporation related to the commercialization of Orenitram.
-We will retain full ownership of the royalty rights if a certain cumulative threshold payment to HealthCare Royalty Partners is reached.
+In the third quarter of 2014 we recognized \$30.0 million in revenue from HeatlhCare Royalty Partners III, L.P.'s purchase of certain of our rights under our license agreement with United Therapeutics Corporation related to the commercialization of Orenitram.
+We will retain full ownership of the royalty rights after a certain cumulative threshold payment to Health Care Royalty Partners has been reached.
 We are entitled to receive milestones and royalties for use of this formulation in other indications.
 If we materially breach any of our obligations under the license agreement, however, we could lose the potential to receive any future royalty payments thereunder, which could be financially significant to us.